Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Analysis and Results

 We then modeled the hard Comptonization spectra with the \texttt{compps} \citep{Poutanen1996ApJ...470..249P} model by replacing \texttt{relxillCp} in M1.
 The Comptonization model \texttt{compps} can treat the electron distribution in a corona as purely thermal, purely non-thermal, or hybrid for different shapes of the coronal geometry.
 Here, we assumed the electron distribution in the corona as purely thermal and the coronal geometry as spherical (\texttt{geom=0}) in the \texttt{compps} model.
-We also tested other geometries of the corona but did not notice any significant change in the spectral fitting.
-Therefore, we kept the geometry spherical, which also provides a relatively faster method for fitting the spectra than with the other geometries.
+We also tested other corona geometries but observed no significant change in the spectral fit.
+Therefore, we kept the geometry spherical, which also yields a faster method for fitting the spectra than the other geometries.
 In the \texttt{compps}, the seed photons for the Comptonization are considered to be multi-color disk photons provided by the \texttt{diskbb} component.
-We fixed the disk inclination angle at $40^\circ$ and iron abundance at solar.
+We fixed the disk inclination angle at $40\degr$ and iron abundance at solar.
 The other free parameters of this model component are the electron temperature, $kT_{\rm{e}}$, and the optical depth, $\tau$, of the scattering medium.
-Furthermore, to account for the reflection from the disk, we convolved the \texttt{xilconv} model with both the Comptonizing regions.
+Furthermore, to account for disk reflection, we convolved the \texttt{xilconv} model with both Comptonizing regions.
 The reflection fraction, $R_{\rm{refl}}$, and log of disk ionization, $\log\xi$, parameters in \texttt{compps} were allowed to vary freely.
-We kept the iron abundance fixed at solar, consistent with the value obtained from the model M1 within the uncertainty level.
+We kept the iron abundance fixed at solar, consistent with the value obtained from model M1 within the uncertainty.
 We also incorporated the \texttt{relconv} model to treat the relativistic blurring effects, while keeping the relevant parameters the same as those used for \texttt{relxillCp} in model M1.
 This model, \texttt{plabs*tbabs*relconv*xilconv*(thcomp*diskbb+compps)} (referred to as M2), provides a statistically acceptable fit to the broadband spectrum, with $\chi^2/dof = 458.7/592$.
 The best-fit spectral parameters are given in Table~\ref{tab:Obs1}, and the best-fit spectra along with model components are shown in Figure~\ref{fig:hardstate_Obs1}.

 We find that the optical depth ($\tau$) of the hard Comptonizing region is $\sim9.7$.
 The accretion disk appears to be highly ionized, and the relativistic reflection fraction ($R_{\rm{ref}}$) is measured to be $\sim0.2$, which is slightly lower than the value obtained with model M1.
 This reduction may result from the inclusion of reflection contributions from both Comptonizing regions in the current model, which could dilute the apparent strength of the relativistic reflection component relative to that in model M1.
 Similar to our model M1, the lower bound on the inner disk radius at $90\%$ confidence level suggests that the disk is truncated away from the ISCO by at least $43 ~r_{\rm{g}}$.
 Besides, the other best-fit spectral parameters from M2 are in good agreement with those derived from M1.